aiser-team/cabrnet/docs/manuals/model.md

         raise NotImplementedError

     @abstractmethod
+    def distances_to_similarities(self, distances: Tensor, **kwargs) -> Tensor: r"""Converts a tensor of distances into a tensor of similarity scores.

+        Args:
+            distances (tensor): Input tensor.
+Any shape.

+        Returns:
+             Similarity score corresponding to the provided distances.
+Same shape as input.
+        """
+        raise NotImplementedError

     def similarities(self, features: Tensor, prototypes: Tensor, **kwargs) -> Tensor: r"""Computes pairwise similarity scores between a tensor of features and a tensor of prototypes.